 By asking this question, you will demonstrate an interest in understanding how to prepare for these challenges, and make your contribution to the company’s success.

-Additionally, this question gives you the opportunity to get first-hand information about the company’s next steps, including things that can directly affect your job.
+Additionally, this question allows you to get first-hand information about the company’s next steps, including things that can directly affect your job.
 Some of this information is not disclosed unless it is asked about.

 I consider this to be a brilliant question.
 Not because managers want their jobs to become easy, but because a big part of a manager’s job is to prepare employees to take over their responsibilities at some point.